Photometric calibrations and characterization of the 4K$\times$4K CCD Imager, the first-light axial port instrument for the 3.6m DOT: Observations and data reduction

 The pre-processing of raw data was done through standard procedures by applying bias correction, flat fielding, and cosmic ray removal using IRAF routines and python-based scripts hosted on \textsc{RedPipe} \citep{2021redpipe}.
-Multiple frames in a single band were stacked after the alignment to attain a better signal-to-noise ratio, wherever required.
+Wherever required, multiple frames in a single band observed on the same night were aligned using the python-based code {\tt alipy} and then median-combined utilizing the IRAF sub-routine {\tt IMARITH} to attain a better signal-to-noise ratio.
 All the photometry and standard calibration procedures were carried out using self-developed Python scripts hosted on \textsc{RedPipe} \citep{2021redpipe}.
 For extinction coefficient measurements, we observed six sets of Landolt standard fields \citep{Landolt1992} in $UBVRI$ / $ugriz$ filters, covering an airmass range of $\sim$1.3 to 4.4 using the 4K$\times$4K CCD Imager over several nights from 2017 to 2021.
 32 Landolt standard fields observed in 5 Bessell filters ($UBVRI$) distributed over 20 different nights between 2016 March and 2021 February are used for the photometric calibrations.
 Whereas all Landolt standard fields tabulated in Table~\ref{tab:log_table} are used for night sky brightness estimation irrespective of spectral coverage.